mgabroski/forgecloud/docs/learning-log.md

 # 💎 Notes

-The first 7 days show exceptional consistency, speed, and senior-level structure.
+The first 8 days show exceptional consistency, speed, and senior-level structure.
 The project foundation is cleaner than many real SaaS platforms.
 You built:

 - A production-grade monorepo
 - A typed FE/BE system
 - Auth module with JWT + middleware
 - Test infrastructure
-- A global app shell + session layer ready for future modules
+- A global app shell + session layer
+- A working profile & workspace experience

 You’re fully aligned with the long-term plan and the educational vision.

 ---

-# End of Week 1 Summary
+# End of Week 1 + Day 8 Summary